Skip to content

 What’s Included - and What Isn’t?

-Even if you’re quoted a term or annual fee, be sure to ask what that figure actually includes.
-Some schools provide all-in tuition, while others add fees for almost everything.
+Even if you’re quoted a term or annual fee, always confirm what’s covered.
+Some schools provide all-inclusive tuition, while others charge separately for almost every extra.

 Typically included: